-Momentum, as a people-powered movement, is intent on transforming the Labour Party, our communities and Britain in the interests of the many, not the few.
+Momentum, as a people-powered movement, aims to transform the Labour Party, our communities and Britain in the interests of the many, not the few.

-Our proposition is simple: if more of us come together, united by a socialist vision of equality and fairness, we can use our skills and energy to tackle every challenge head on.
+Our proposition is simple: if more of us come together, we can use our skills and energy to tackle every challenge head on.
 Using our collective power, our campaigning, networks and tech, we can transform society for the better.

 We understand that before joining our movement, you might want to know more about where we stand on key issues.
 From our view of the Labour Party, to how we change Britain for the better, we’re up front about what we think.